mohamedmaree/goldpricez/README.md

 ```
 ## notes
-- to get only gold prices remove 'meta' option from options array
+- to get only gold prices remove 'metal' option from options array

 ## documentaion
 - http://goldpricez.com/about/api